Aliases for KCNJ11 Gene

 Potassium channels are present in most mammalian cells, where they participate in a wide range of physiologic responses.
 The protein encoded by this gene is an integral membrane protein and inward-rectifier type potassium channel.
 The encoded protein, which has a greater tendency to allow potassium to flow into a cell rather than out of a cell, is controlled by G-proteins and is found associated with the sulfonylurea receptor SUR.
 Mutations in this gene are a cause of familial persistent hyperinsulinemic hypoglycemia of infancy (PHHI), an autosomal recessive disorder characterized by unregulated insulin secretion.
 Defects in this gene may also contribute to autosomal dominant non-insulin-dependent diabetes mellitus type II (NIDDM), transient neonatal diabetes mellitus type 3 (TNDM3), and permanent neonatal diabetes mellitus (PNDM).
 Multiple alternatively spliced transcript variants that encode different protein isoforms have been described for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for KCNJ11 Gene

 KCNJ11 (Potassium Voltage-Gated Channel Subfamily J Member 11) is a Protein Coding gene.
-Diseases associated with KCNJ11 include Diabetes Mellitus, Permanent Neonatal and Hyperinsulinemic Hypoglycemia, Familial, 2.
-Among its related pathways are Insulin secretion and Cardiac conduction.
+Diseases associated with KCNJ11 include Hyperinsulinemic Hypoglycemia, Familial, 2 and Diabetes Mellitus, Transient Neonatal, 3.
+Among its related pathways are Inwardly rectifying K+ channels and Metabolism.
 GO annotations related to this gene include protein C-terminus binding and voltage-gated potassium channel activity.
 An important paralog of this gene is KCNJ8.